IdrisAkintobi/old_python-files/README.md

 # old_python-files
-Some of my old python files
+Some of my old python traning files